bernardjason/shop-site/README.md

 </tr>
 </table>

+the app is hosted here to test http://bjason.org:8080

 # To start Django backend with sqlite DB and React front end

 ## make sure React development server is pointed to Django backend